Detecting Entanglement by Pure Bosonic Extension: Hybrid quantum-classical algorithm

 \section{Hybrid quantum-classical algorithm}

-Our algorithm needs to repeatedly calculate the pure bosonic state $\vert \psi_{AB_1...B_n}\rangle$.
-Although we only consider a pure state with a much smaller dimension than a mixed state, the calculation for a large dimension is still difficult and inefficient for classical computers.
+Although PureB-ext only requires pure states with a much smaller dimension than density matrices, the calculation for larger dimensions could be time-consuming and inefficient for classical computers.
 Here, we consider a symmetric variational quantum circuit to produce a pure bosonic state, as shown below.

 We introduce two kinds of quantum gates for qudit: